Shlok-Vertex/Mutiny-project/README.md

 ## ✨ New Features
 - **🌟 Redesigned Interface**: Improved layout for better usability and aesthetics.
 - **📱 Mobile Optimization**: Fully responsive design for all screen sizes.
-- **🌐 Feedback Support**: Added feedback support for global audience.
+- **🌐 Feedback Support**: Added feedback support for global audience and a loading animation also.
 - **🪄 Enhance hero part**: Typing animation in the hero section.
 ---